 The Assistant Editor is mainly responsible for assisting in completing the responsibilities of the Managing Editor mentioned above.

-JCA provides a free English editing service for all accepted manuscripts.
+JCA provides an English editing service for all accepted manuscripts.
 Language Editors are responsible for polishing the language of submissions assigned to them.
 An additional fee will be charged to authors if very extensive English corrections must be made during the revision stage.

 Production Editors are responsible for the work of pre-release online and production of accepted submissions.
 The production work includes copy editing, format conversion, proofreading, and online publication, etc.